 After you save your presentation to your hard drive, you can retrieve it later when you want to make additional changes or to print it.
 As you might guess, PowerPoint gives you about 2,037 ways to accomplish the retrieval.
-Here are the three most common:
+Here are the two of the most common:

-- Click the File tab to switch to Backstage View and then choose the Open command.

-- ✓ Press Ctrl+O.
+- Click the File tab to switch to Backstage View and then choose the Open command. - ✓ Press Ctrl+O.

-- ✓ Press Ctrl+F12.